Setting Up a Virtual Router on Windows With a VPN

 As long as you have a computer, a VPN subscription with OpenVPN, and admin access, you’ll be able to turn your computer into a Wifi router no matter where you are.

-When it comes to VPNs, we recommend you opt for NordVPN because of its incredible number of servers and easy-to-use interface.
-That said, ExpressVPN and Private Internet Access (PIA) are good alternatives that are fast and packed with their own unique features.
+When it comes to VPNs, we recommend you opt for ExpressVPN because of its incredible number of servers and easy-to-use interface.
+That said, Private Internet Access (PIA) is a good alternative that is fast and packed with their own unique features.